milostomic/implementation-guides/netverify/document-verification.md

 ## Multi-page upload: adding a page

-Call the RESTful API POST endpoint **/pages** with a newly-created or recently updated scan reference and page number to add a JPEG, PNG, or PDF file with a maximum size of 10 MB.
+Call the RESTful API POST endpoint **/pages** with a newly-created or recently updated scan reference and page number to add a JPEG, PNG, or PDF file with a maximum size of 10 MB and a maximum image resolution of 8000 x 8000.
 <br>

 **HTTP request method:** `POST`<br>